-- The United States, Mexico and Canada face alarming skills gaps that negatively affect their competitiveness and economic performance. - The continent's skills gap is likely to grow and change given the technological transformations ahead and fierce global competition. - North America's highly integrated production and commercial networks mean that regional collaboration on workforce development is vital. - How can CEOs and governments best support investment in the development of the continent's workforces as well as other ways to improve competitiveness? - AMLO has opened the door for collaboration with focus on youth employment.
-USMCA opens new opportunities for tri-lateral dialogue on workforce development and initiatives previously embodied in US-Mexico HLED.
+- The United States, Mexico and Canada face alarming skills gaps that negatively affect their competitiveness and economic performance. - The continent's skills gap is likely to grow and change in composition given the technological transformations and global competition ahead. - North America's highly integrated production and commercial networks mean that regional collaboration on workforce development can be vital. - Now is the time for companies, governments and others to focus on support for investment in the development of the continent's workforces. - AMLO has a focus on youth employment.
+Canada and Mexico have national programs.
+USMCA opens opportunities for tri-lateral dialogue on workforce issues and a forward looking competitiveness agenda.